Canonical Portfolios: Optimal Asset and Signal Combination: Setting the Stage

-It is analytically convenient to assume that $\mathsf{Tr}(\Sigma_{rx} A \Sigma_{rx} A) \approx 0$ in Equation (\ref{eq:obj2}) from Proposition \ref{prop:fullobj}.\footnote{This approximation allows us to express the optimal portfolio policy solely in terms of the unconditional moments without any recourse to canonical correlation analysis, which is required to solve problem \eqref{eq:obj2}.
-It is a reasonable approximation provided the squared expected returns of the dollar-neutral managed portfolios--whose returns are of the form $x_t$ times the return of each asset--as well as their weighted sum contributions are small and can be approximated with zero.
-Notwithstanding this approximation, we have also empirically tested both approaches in Section \ref{sec:empirical}.} The following auxiliary problem is sufficient for us to study.
+It is analytically convenient to assume that $\mathsf{Tr}(\Sigma_{rx} A \Sigma_{rx} A) \approx 0$ in Proposition \ref{prop:fullobj}.
+This approximation offers the advantage of formulating the optimal portfolio policy solely based on unconditional moments, without any recourse to canonical correlation analysis, which is necessary to solve the investment problem \eqref{eq:obj2}.
+It is a reasonable approximation as long as the weighted sum contributions of squared expected returns from the dollar-neutral managed portfolios, represented as $x_t$ multiplied by the return of each asset, are small and can be approximated as zero.\footnote{For instance, if a portfolio managed on the basis of momentum signals has an average return of 5\%, then the square of its return is 0.25\%.} Notwithstanding this approximation, we have further validated both the exact and approximate solutions empirically in Section \ref{sec:empirical}.

 \begin{prop} Consider the following objective function